 The Twin XL is the same width as its smaller brother; the only difference is the length.
 Measuring at 6″ longer it can comfortably accommodate anyone up to 6ft tall.
 Although 80″ equates to 6ft 6″ it’s recommended that you allow for at least 6inches more than your height when laying down flat.
 You may also see this as 39″ wide in some cases like the Twin.

 The Full is also known as a Double.
 Unfortunately though the term Double doesn’t quite suit this size because 54″ divided by two is 27″ of space per person, which is not much at all when sharing.
 The Full size, however, is an excellent option for single use.
 Like other mattresses of a similar length, this one would best suit someone under 6ft.

 Like its little brother the Full XL is same in width, so still probably best for individual use; however, it’s slightly longer thus more comfortably accommodating taller people.

 One of the all-time favorites is the King size.
 Measuring in at a whole 16inches wider than the Queen size, the length may be the same, but the width is certainly something worth paying the extra money for.
 Provided you have enough bedroom space, the King is a recommended choice for sharing the bed while not having to sacrifice plush, luxurious comfort.
-The King size is quite possibly the most common types in hotels worldwide.
+The King size is one of the most common types in hotels worldwide.
 But, as for homes, is the second most popular mattress size in the US with 19% ownership.

 In this chart, the California King is probably the second most popular size amongst couples in the US.
 Although it’s less wide than a standard King by 4 inches, it has the extra length accommodating comfortably for people over 6ft 6″.

 In some countries, the above measurements will not apply.
 For example below is a list of UK sizes: